nrfconnect/sdk-nrf/samples/openthread/cli/README.rst

    .. note::
         |thread_hwfc_enabled|.

 #.
-Make sure that the diagnostic module is enabled and configured with proper radio channel and transmission power by running the following commands on both devices:
+Make sure that the diagnostic module is enabled and configured with proper radio channel and transmission power.
+   Run the following commands on both devices:

    .. code-block:: console